romeiro-bru/book-randomizer/README.md

 ## Features

-* Search for a book, author, genre ✔️
+* Search for a book, author, genre  in the search field ✔️
-* Create your own book list ✔️
+* Create your own book list clicking on ➕ button ✔️
+* It is possible to remove a book clicking on ✖️ button in your list or bookshelf ✔️
-* Pick a literary genre ✔️
+* Choose a literary genre by clicking the corresponding buttons ✔️
 * Click on randomizer to check out your next reading 🤓 ✔️

 ## Api Reference